theneva/dissertation/src/method.md

 src/components/interview-presentation.md
 ```

-## Evaluating and refining the framework: Design and Creation
+## Design and Creation: BeerFave

 Once an initial set of criteria for evaluating strategies for Automated Continuous Delivery has been established, the framework should be tested in order to be valid.

-TODO: elaborate on this
+To accomplish this, a reference microservice-based system was developed.
+This system was incrementally configured to be deployed using two different strategies.
+After each strategy, the strategy was evaluated using the framework, and the framework was evaluated.
+This subchapter presents this system.

 ```include
 src/components/beer-fave.md
 ```

+## Summary

+This chapter has presented the research design to investigate the research questions.
+First, an understanding of the industry's requirements for a Continuous Delivery strategy for microservices is established through a case study based around interviews at FINN.no.
+Second, two deployment strategies will be tested and evaluated using BeerFave, the reference system, as a controlled case.
+The next chapter shows the results from these methods of data generation.